naisepaul/math-challenge/README.md

 - Logo and welcome message
 ![responsive view](assets/readme-images/heading.png)

-    - When the users reach the website, they will see this feature.
-The game logo and the intro message are displayed here.
+    - When the users reach the website, the game logo and the intro message are displayed here.